top of page

 • Document the Sales Process

 Have a clear system for prospecting, tracking, follow-ups, and account updates.
-This ensures continuity if someone leaves or steps away.
+This ensures continuity if there are vacancies in the sales department

 • Cross-Train the Front Desk or Operations Team

-• Keep a Warm List Updated Weekly Maintain a shared list of top prospects and key accounts in progress so nothing stalls when someone is out or shifts happen.
+• Keep a Warm List Updated Weekly Maintain a shared list of top prospects and key accounts Document the entire sales efforts

 Happy Reading